Quick Reference

 Go evaluation

-Lines of Go can be used to either generate output:
+In Haml and Slim, lines of Go can be used to either generate output:

 = sayGreeting("World")